 Learn how to ski or snowboard step by step

-A supplier of indoor ski slopes delivers machines which can be adjusted to the desired height with a conveyor belt covered with so-called ski grass.
+SkiMachine from the Netherlands, supplier of indoor ski slopes, delivers machines which can be adjusted to the desired height with a conveyor belt covered with so-called ski grass.
 The conveyor belt is positioned at an angle and moves upwards to the top of the slope; this simulates the sliding speed on the slopes.
 A sprayer installation keeps the slope moist to give an optimum sliding experience.

 Depending on the competency of the pupil skier a practice bar can be mounted and by means of a big two-way mirror they can see themselves moving.
 The indoor ski slopes are used to give skiing lessons as well as snowboard lessons.